Revolut Review – Is it the best way to take money abroad in 2019?

-Revolut is currently in the process of applying for a European banking license, but until this is finalised account holders will not be covered by the FSCS.
-On the other hand, Revolut is regulated by the Financial Conduct Authority, so current accounts are ring-fenced in a Barclays account.
+Until the banking license is fully approved, Revolut remains regulated by the Financial Conduct Authority, so current accounts are ring-fenced in a Barclays account.
 This means the money would be safe should any problems arise at Revolut.

 How much does Revolut cost?